jhefersonlv/IgrejaEclesia/replit.md

 - PDF materials access
 - Private YouTube videos
 - User profile view
-- Monthly schedules viewer (louvor & obreiros)
+- **Ministry-based schedule viewer**
+  - Members with Louvor ministry see only worship schedules
+  - Members with Obreiro ministry see only workers schedules
+  - Members with no ministry see informative message
+  - Members with both ministries see both schedules
-- Sidebar navigation
+- Sidebar navigation with admin access for administrators

 ### Leader Area (/lider)
 - Schedule management (leaders & admins only)